Gladys Vanderbilt Széchenyi

 Gladys Moore Vanderbilt, Countess Széchenyi (August 27, 1886 – January 29, 1965), was an American heiress from the Vanderbilt family and wife of Hungarian Count László Széchenyi.
+She was an owner of the Breakers, the grandest residence in Newport.

 Early life

-She was born as Gladys Moore Vanderbilt in 1886, the seventh and youngest child of Alice Claypoole Gwynne and her husband Cornelius Vanderbilt II, the president and chairman of the New York Central Railroad.
+She was born Gladys Moore Vanderbilt in 1886, the seventh and youngest child of Cornelius Vanderbilt II and his wife Alice Claypoole Gwynne.
+Her father was the president and chairman of the New York Central Railroad and part of the prominent Vanderbilt family.

-She grew up in the Vanderbilt family mansion on Fifth Avenue in New York City and at their summer "cottage", The Breakers in Newport, Rhode Island.
+She grew up in the largest private house ever built in New York City, The Vanderbilt II family mansion on Fifth Avenue and at their summer "cottage" called The Breakers in Newport, Rhode Island.
 She attended Miss Chapin's School in New York.

 Her first cousin was Consuelo Vanderbilt, Duchess of Marlborough, who had married Charles Spencer-Churchill, 9th Duke of Marlborough.

+One of her siblings was Reginald Claypoole Vanderbilt, who was the father of Gloria Vanderbilt, the mother of Anderson Cooper.

 Inheritance

-She inherited about $25 million from her father's estate and a further $5 million from her mother's estate.
+She inherited about $25 million (equivalent to almost $1 billion today) from her father's estate and a further $5 million from her mother's estate.
 She also inherited The Breakers.
 In 1948, as a widow, she leased The Breakers to the Preservation Society of Newport County for $1 a year.
 She continued to maintain an apartment in The Breakers by agreement until her death.
 In 1951, she donated her mother's iconic Electric Light dress to the Museum of the City of New York.

 In 1913, there were rumors that she was going to leave her husband due to his financial woes, including gambling away all of her dowry.